-The implementations of the described public functions for this project are as follows:
+>>HEREThe implementations of the described public functions for this project are as follows:

 Edit my_game.js file and import the SceneFileParser.

 import SceneFileParser from "./util/scene_file_parser.js";

 Modify the MyGame constructor to define the scene file path, the array mSqSet for storing the Renderable objects, and the camera.